macleod-matt/Traffic_Light_Sys_Embedded/README.md

 ## Introduction

-This document outlines the proposed solution for the Traffic Light system specified as Project 1 in the ECE 455 Lab manual [1].
-The proposed solution has been tested for functionality and meets has proven to meet the functional requirements stated in the lab manual.
-This solution is an embedded software capable of simulating a real time traffic stop intersection on an STM32F0 discovery board utilizing the open source STM32F4 and FreeRTOS API’s.
-The final solution consisted of the following FreeRTOS objects 4 xTasks [2], 3 Software timers [2] and 3 queues [2] .
+The following code is an embedded software capable of simulating a real time traffic stop intersection on an STM32F0 discovery board utilizing the open source STM32F4 and FreeRTOS API’s.
+The final solution consisted of the following FreeRTOS objects 4 xTasks , 3 Software timers  and 3 queues .
 The final solution had to be capable of generating the traffic flow based on a real time analog voltage measurement, subjugated through the change in a potentiometer connected to the STM board.
-The final solution was demonstrated using the following program that provided a user interface for the embedded device:
+The final solution was demonstrated using the following pyhton program that provided a user interface for the embedded device which toggled gpio leds on the STM board to simmulate randomized traffic:

 ![image](https://user-images.githubusercontent.com/61804317/175792671-7c3bcbf5-0862-4c5c-bed9-bebfd5f894c9.png)